racker/service-registry-docs/General-API-Information.md

 ## Versions

-The Rackspace Service Registry API uses a URI versioning scheme.
+The Rackspace Cloud Service Registry API uses a URI versioning scheme.
 In the URI scheme, the first element of the path contains the target version identifier (e.g. https://dfw.registry.api.rackspacecloud.com/v1.0/…).